Deaf and hard of hearing

 There are a number of practical aids to help you with daily living including:

-- Equipment to make the sound from your television or radio louder.
+- equipment to make the sound from your television or radio clearer

-Action on Hearing loss have a range of factsheets with more information on equipment.
+The Royal Institute for the Deaf (RNID) have a range of fact sheets with more information on equipment.

 Some specific hearing problems